Christ is Better than Moses

 Text: Hebrews 3:1-4:13

-Jesus carried out his tasks faithfully, just like Moses.
+Jesus carried out his tasks faithfully, just as Moses did.
 “Not so with My servant Moses; He is faithful in all My house” (Numbers 12:7).
 It is likely this is the verse the writer had in mind as he continues to use the imagery of a house.
 Moses was faithful, but Jesus was greater than Moses and deserves greater glory.
 Moses saw a part of God (Exodus 33:19-20; 34:5-7), but Jesus resided with God (John 1:14,18).

 Moses brought in the law that established Israel as God’s people (Numbers 12:6-8).
 But Moses only delivered God’s laws (Deuteronomy 4:1-2), he did not establish his own nation or his own religion.
 Jesus, however, established his own church (Matthew 16:18), which is the household of God (I Timothy 3:15).
 Being God, he delivered his laws (Matthew 28:18).
 The builder of all things is God, which means Jesus is God (John 1:3; Colossians 1:16-17).